core-wg/core-responses/draft-bormann-core-responses.md

 | No. | C | U | N | R | Name       | Format | Length | Default |
 |-----|---|---|---|---|------------|--------|--------|---------|
 | TBD | C | U | - | - | Respond-To | opaque |   6-18 | (none)  |
+{: #tbl-respond-to-option title="The Respond-To Option" cols="r l l l l l l r l"}

-## Leisure-For-Responses
+## Leisure-For-Responses Option

 This new option indicates a number expressed as a uint.
 It allows the server to send that number of non-traditional response messages in addition to the requested response.
-They are to be sent immediately after the original response.
+They are to be sent without undue delay after the original response.

 | No. | C | U | N | R | Name                  | Format | Length | Default |
 |-----|---|---|---|---|-----------------------|--------|--------|---------|
 | TBD |   | U | - |   | Leisure-For-Responses | uint   |    1-4 |       0 |
+{: #tbl-leisure-for-responses-option title="The Leisure-For-Responses Option" cols="r l l l l l l r l"}

 The option is elective, but unsafe for proxies
 (as the option would otherwise cause multiple responses to a proxy that expects only one and that needs to be a matching response).